Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 In general, there are two ways to use mBrainAligner:
 1. follow the below instructions and run mBrainAligner on local machines.
-2. visit http://159.75.201.35/ and run mBrainAligner online. (registration results of sample data can also be downloaded here)
+2. visit http://159.75.201.35/ and run mBrainAligner online. (registration results and sample data can also be downloaded there)

 Please feel free to contact us by email (17718151568@126.com) any time for any question you have.